kingcong/gpu_HRNetW48_cls/README.md

 # Environmental Requirements

-- Hardware（Ascend or GPU）
+- Hardware（GPU）
-    - Use Ascend or GPU to build the hardware environment.
+    - Use GPU to build the hardware environment.
 - Framework
     - [MindSpore](https://www.mindspore.cn/install)
 - For more information, see the following resources: